jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 watched.
 That is a lot of emails and support calls that were solved in a quicker, better way.

-## STORY 2: YOUNG WISTIA AND DROPPING PHONE NUM

-## slide: young Wistia

-In early 2012, we launched a feature set that we called the SuperEmbed builder.
-It made it easy to add email gates and calls-to-action to your embedded videos.
-Almost overnight, we went from a ragtag video hosting product to a serious business-driving platform.
-Our phone lines and support inbox got hit.
-HARD.

-For a few weeks, I did nothing but talk to people via phone and email.
-It was pretty much the same conversation each time - they would start out knowing nothing about our app and what it did, and when we were done they had a good idea of how they could use the product.

-I was exhausted.
-I was giving it my all, and we were still missing phone calls and emails that were coming in.
-On top of that, I would get totally bummed out when only a fifth of those conversations turned into customers.
-Four fifths of my time was totally wasted.

-So we had two choices.
-We could raise a bunch of money, hire a ton of customer service reps, and then stick them in a call center.
-That would allow us to scale the conversations I was having, while we worked on improving the quality of the leads.

-OR we could find another way.
-A call center didn’t really fit our vision for a company we all wanted to work in - I in particular did not want to be the manager of a call center, that sounded pretty awful.

-So we took a deep breath and removed the phone number from our marketing website.
-It was super scary for us - we had always gotten our new customer flow through the phone.
-We had always been those nice guys, who were available to answer any question during the day.
-We were the company that answered with a real human being after only two rings.

-When we decided to drop our phone number, we knew the only way we’d continue to grow would be if our new customers could use static support resources, like documentation, to get the answers they needed.

-## SLIDE: Big Slide of Progress

-So fast forward two and a half years or so.
-Some of you might have seen this in your email.
-I'm really proud to show you this graph.
-What I also wish I could show is our percentage churn, which has not only stayed low, but actually decreased over this time.

-The top line is our new user growth, and the bottom line is our total support requests.
-We've gone from a monthly support volume that about equaled our customer base, to a support volume of less than 1% of our total user base.

-Ok, now I’m going to tell you how to get here.

 ## slide: Ronny Coleman is really strong